 These predators prey on students who may be facing financial difficulty for the first time in their lives, so they haven’t done their research on the options that may be available to them.
 They offer the promise of an easy out and the borrowers jump at an unqualified opportunity to escape the mounting stress.
 Many harried students pay money for a supposed service, only to find out it is a scam.
-Not only are they out the money they have paid, they are even farther behind on their student loans than before.
-Here are a few tips to help you avoid student loan payment and forgiveness scams:
+Not only are they out the money they have paid, but they are also even farther behind on their student loans than before.

 Know Your Loan Servicer